leap71/PicoGK/Documentation/Compiling_PicoGKRuntime.md

 # Compiling the PicoGK Runtime

-We compiled and tested PicoGKRuntime on Windows 64 bit and MacOS 14 Sonoma.
-Since Mac is our primary work environnment, we have tested it on Mac significantly more than on Windows.
+We compiled and tested PicoGKRuntime on Windows 64 bit and MacOS 14 Sonoma on ARM-based Macs.
+Since Mac is our primary work environment, we have tested it on Mac significantly more than on Windows.
 There is, however, nothing fundamentally platform-specific about PicoGK.
 The main platform dependencies are well-established libraries like OpenVDB.
+[CorrieVS has forked PicoGK and made a docker environment for LINUX, check it out here.](https://github.com/CorrieVS/PicoGK)

 Our code is very straightforward and mostly header-only C++ code.

 ## What you need